-This raw chocolate cheesecake is a perfect combination of dense and chewy crust and rich and fluffy filling.
-It's everything you want in a chocolate cheesecake - a perfectly rich and creamy dessert that melts in your mouth!
+Indulge in the ultimate chocolate delight with this easy raw chocolate cheesecake!
+It features a dense, chewy crust and rich, fluffy filling that melts in your mouth!
+This chocolate cheesecake recipe is a chocolate lover’s dream.
 The recipe is vegan (dairy-free, egg-free), grain-free (gluten-free), soy-free, nut-free, and refined sugar-free.

 Classic baked cheesecake can be a little intimidating to make.
 Though the ingredients are simple, you have to worry about the ingredients not mixing properly, the water bath leaking into the cake, the surface cracking, over or under-cooking the cheesecake... the list goes on and on.

-When I first started making cheesecakes, I messed up many times - from exploding cheesecake (we won't talk about that) to having the top of the cheesecake cracked.
-There's just so much that can go wrong when baking cheesecake!
+When I first started making cheesecakes, I messed up many times – from exploding cheesecake (we won’t talk about that) to cracking the top of the cheesecake.
+There’s just so much that can go wrong when baking cheesecake!
 I have since learned how to make classic cheesecake, but I always go with no-bake cheesecake if I have the option.

 Tips for Making Chocolate Cheesecake